thenumbernine/zeta-lua/zeta/README.txt

 	- sometimes grenades will hit a turret and ... not explode

 monsters:
-	- barriers only hit players if player is moving
-	- sawblades only hit geemers if geemers are moving
 	- geemers and doors don’t mix.  one pushes the other and the geemer teleports.
-	- moar mining base monsters:
+	- add moar mining base monsters:
 		- flying drones ...
 		- other evil robots like you
-	- moar cave monsters.
+	- add moar cave monsters.
 		- venus fly traps
 		- close-range guy
 		- things that fly back and forth maybe
 		- maybe some kind of shooter

-rooms
-	- fixed?
-16x16?
-24x24?
-32x32?
-	- arbitrary?

 VETOED list:
 - screen base spawning